kkoczot/ElCocinero/README.md

 # ElCocinero: React + Vite

+This site on <a href="https://react-elcocinero.netlify.app/" target="_blank">Netlify</a>

 ## English

-### This project made using react and vite technologies.
+### This project made using *react* and *vite* technologies.

 It shows the author's programming skills.
 Contains elements such as:

- - light/dark theme
+ - light/dark theme automatically selected based on user preferences and can be changed
+ - language automatically selected based on browser language settings
  - possibility to choose from 3 languages
  - handling cookies related to the above points
  - no internet support